abrasive/shairport/README.md

 % sudo yum install make automake gcc gcc-c++ kernel-devel
 % sudo yum install alsa-lib-devel autoconf automake avahi-devel libconfig-devel libdaemon-devel openssl-devel popt-devel soxr-devel
 ```
 Download the tarball from the "releases" tab on github or use `wget` and then use `rpmbuild`.
-This example is for version 2.3.13.1:
+This example is for version 2.4:
 ```
-% wget -O shairport-sync-2.3.13.1.tar.gz https://github.com/mikebrady/shairport-sync/archive/2.3.13.1.tar.gz
+% wget -O shairport-sync-2.4.tar.gz https://github.com/mikebrady/shairport-sync/archive/2.4.tar.gz
-% rpmbuild -ta shairport-sync-2.3.13.1.tar.gz
+% rpmbuild -ta shairport-sync-2.4.tar.gz
 ```
 The `-ta` means "build all from this tarball".
-(Thanks to https://github.com/p3ck for the script.)

-The RPM will be built in a directory and will have a pathname like, for example, `~/rpmbuild/RPMS/i686/shairport-sync-2.3.13.1-1.fc22.i686.rpm` You should then install it with (for this example):
+The RPM will be built in a directory and will have a pathname like, for example, `~/rpmbuild/RPMS/i686/shairport-sync-2.4-1.fc22.i686.rpm` You should then install it with (for this example):
 ```
-%sudo rpm -i ~/rpmbuild/RPMS/i686/shairport-sync-2.3.13.1-1.fc22.i686.rpm
+%sudo rpm -i ~/rpmbuild/RPMS/i686/shairport-sync-2.4-1.fc22.i686.rpm
 ```
 You may have to manually create the directory `/var/shairport-sync` for the installation to succeed.
 Having edited the configuration file `/etc/shairport-sync.conf` as appropriate (see "Configuring Shairport Sync" below), enable and start the service with:
 ```
 %sudo systemctl enable shairport-sync.service
 %sudo systemctl start shairport-sync.service
 ```
+Sincere thanks to all package contributors!

 **General Build Instructions**